 Step 1: Once you have been offered and have accepted a job teaching English with a school in China you will be asked to provide their HR Department with a colour scanned copy of your passport, bachelor’s certificate, 120 hour TEFL/ TESOL certificate, résumé/CV, criminal record check, recent photo, and a reference letter from a previous employer.
 In most Provinces, a medical check will also be required.

 In line with regulations implemented in 2017, the bachelor’s certificate and criminal record check (and sometimes TEFL/ TESOL certificate) will have to be notarized/ authenticated before they are sent to a school.
-Remember that this process will take a minimum of 3 weeks to complete.
+Remember that this process can take up to 3 weeks to complete.

 Step 2: Once complete, email high quality scanned copies to your employer school.
 Original documents will be taken with you to China.